Zettlr

 For academic users, mastering Zettlr's export settings is key.
 Ensure Pandoc and LaTeX (specifically XeLaTeX for advanced PDF options) are correctly installed and configured.
 Explore creating custom export profiles and Lua filters to precisely control the output format, citations, and styling of your final documents.

-To fully leverage Zettlr's Zettelkasten capabilities, delve into the Zettelkasten settings.
+To fully use Zettlr's Zettelkasten capabilities, explore into the Zettelkasten settings.
 You can modify the note ID pattern, refine how links are resolved, and experiment with full-text search options to build a highly interconnected and searchable knowledge base.
 Consider how file IDs and titles interact for efficient linking.

 While Zettlr offers a unique blend of features for academic and creative writing, several other Markdown editors and note-taking applications cater to similar needs, each with its own strengths.